awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-schedule.md

 After you write your message, you can specify when the campaign should be sent\.
 You can choose to send the campaign immediately, at a scheduled date and time, on a recurring basis, or when certain events occur\.

+**Tip**
+If a campaign is running it will complete and then pause\.
+Pause only pauses or skips the next run for a recurring future scheduled campaign\.
+A campaign scheduled for immediate can't be paused\.

 When you create a campaign, you choose a *segment* to send that campaign to\.
 A segment is a group of your customers that share certain attributes\.
 For example, a segment might contain all of your customers who use version 2\.0 of your app on an Android device, or all customers who live in the city of Los Angeles\.

 **Topics**